-- 1. The student must be free of any communicable symptoms for a minimum of 24 hours; - 2.
+- If this is a COVID-19 related illness, please follow all guidelines and protocols shared in Appendix M. - 2.
+The student must be free of any communicable symptoms for a minimum of 24 hours; - 3.
 If the student was under the care of a health care provider (HCP), medical clearance is required.
-The AUSON Physical Form is to be completed and marked "without limitations", and submitted to the Clinical Coordinator prior to returning to school.
+The AUSON Physical Form is to be completed and marked "without limitations" and submitted to the BSN Clinical Coordinator prior to returning to school. - 4.
+A pregnant student is required to submit clearance from an HCP in order to continue in clinical experiences without limitations.

-- 3. A pregnant student is required to submit clearance from a HCP in order to continue in clinical experiences without limitations.
-NOTE: Continuation of attendance in clinical experiences will be in accordance with employee policies of affiliated clinical agencies. - 4.
-Students with casts, splints or a condition that inhibits movement are also required to submit clearance from a HCP before returning to the clinical/simulation setting.
 NOTE: Continuation of attendance in clinical experiences will be in accordance with employee policies of affiliated clinical agencies. - 5.
+Students with casts, splints or a condition that inhibits movement are also required to submit clearance from an HCP before returning to the clinical/simulation setting.
+NOTE: Continuation of attendance in clinical experiences will be in accordance with employee policies of affiliated clinical agencies. - 6.
 The student is required to work with their instructor(s) to make up all missed clinical hours please refer to the BSN Student Handbook for further details.